Snowflake-Labs/sfquickstarts/site/sfguides/src/devops_dcm_terraform_github/devops_dcm_terraform_github.md

 ### GitHub Actions
 "GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from GitHub.
 Make code reviews, branch management, and issue triaging work the way you want" (from GitHub’s [GitHub Actions](https://github.com/features/actions)).
 GitHub Actions was [first announced in October 2018](https://github.blog/2018-10-16-future-of-software/) and has since become a popular CI/CD tool.
 To learn more about GitHub Actions, including migrating from other popular CI/CD tools to GitHub Actions check out [Learn GitHub Actions](https://docs.github.com/en/actions/learn-github-actions).

-This guide will be focused on the GitHub Actions service.
+This quickstart will be focused on the GitHub Actions service.

 <!-- ------------------------ -->
 ## Terraform Overview